Cliff-top seclusion meets surprising scale.

 Midway Point House unfolds.
 From the street, it appears small and private.
 Enter, and you’re welcomed into a generously sized three-bedroom home.

-Our site-specific approach offered a few challenges: to build within the tight building envelope in a way that felt respectful of the residential surroundings, to offer a sense of privacy and reclusiveness while we also captured the northern sun, and to make the most of the western view's natural splendour while minimising overheating and glare.
+Our site-specific approach to this Hobart residential project offered a few challenges: to build within the tight building envelope in a way that felt respectful of the residential surroundings, to offer a sense of privacy and reclusiveness while we also captured the northern sun, and to make the most of the western view's natural splendour while minimising overheating and glare.

 Our response was to create a tightly woven home that plays with scale.
 Featuring split-levels, double height ceilings and cleverly designed openings, our design deliberately blurs the scale of the building.